-The network’s feedback will helps our CCG decide how our strategic plans can best serve the whole population and how local health services are planned and designed.
+The network’s feedback will help shape how our strategic plans can best serve the whole population and how local health services are planned and designed.
 When becoming a member, you can decide to participate as much or as little as you like.

 - receive our bulletins so you can stay up-to-date with the health topics that interest you,